Mechanism of Discharge

 The theoretical electromotive force is defined by the difference of electrical potential generated by the combination of the positive and negative electrode materials.
 This is the standard electrode potential.
 Then the energy of electrons generated at each pole is defined by the potential measured from SHE (Standard Hydrogen Electrode). "vs. SHE" means "SHE standard".

-For example, in the case of lithium-ion storage battery, if you use lithium cobaltite (LiCoO2) for the positive electrode and carbon for the negative electrode to extract electrons from Li, the difference of electrical potential with SHE is +0.87 V for the positive electrode and -2.83 for the negative electrode.
+For example, in the case of a lithium-ion storage battery, if you use lithium cobaltite (LiCoO2) for the positive electrode and carbon for the negative electrode to extract electrons from Li, the difference of electrical potential with SHE is +0.87 V for the positive electrode and -2.83 for the negative electrode.
 The standard electrode potential is 0.87 - (-2.83) = 3.7 V vs. SHE.

 Similarly, 1.32 V vs. SHE for NiCd (nickel-cadmium) batteries and 1.55 V vs. SHE for NiMH batteries.
-However, the EMF of the NiCd battery and NiMH battery is about 1.2 V, which is a little lower than theoretical values.
+However, the EMF of the NiCd battery and NiMH battery is about 1.2 V, which is a little lower than the theoretical values.

 The standard electrode potentials of each battery are summarized in Table 1.